GBurgardt/twitter_images/README.md

 - `twx https://x.com/user/status/12345` → downloads the tweet, extracts all text, and returns a Musk-style plan + summary.
 - `twx https://youtu.be/clip buk` → pulls the YouTube audio via `yt-dlp`, transcribes with Whisper, and replies like Bukowski.
 - `twx ./gallery-dl/twitter/thread raw` → reuse an existing folder and just dump the raw transcript.
+- `twx https://x.com/... tell "explain how to pitch this in 30s"` → Musk tone + instrucción inline sin recordar `--style-text`.

 `style` is optional and defaults to `musk`.
 Aliases you can use as the second word: